Linwei-Chen/YOLOv1-Pytorch/README.md

-You can see more details about YOLO by clicking the link below:
+You can see more details about Yolo by clicking the link below:

 <https://zhuanlan.zhihu.com/p/64051698>